OpenBW/BWAPI4J/README.md

 ./gradlew clean build sourcesJar javadocJar shadowJar
 ````

-The resulting JARs will be found in the `BWAPI4J/BWAPI4J/build/libs/` directory.
+The resulting JARs will be found in the `BWAPI4J/BWAPI4J/build/libs/` directory which can be imported into your IDE to develop a BWAPI4J bot.

 ### Adding the JAR to an existing Maven project

 This step is optional.
-You may manually import the JAR from the previous step into any IDE.
+You may manually import the JARs from the previous step into any IDE.

 *Note: If a version number is appended to the JAR filename, you must also add it to the JAR filenames in following example command.*